kubedb/docs/docs/guides/pgpool/concepts/appbinding.md

 #### spec.clientConfig

 `spec.clientConfig` defines how to communicate with the target database.
-You can use either an URL or a Kubernetes service to connect with the database.
+You can use either a URL or a Kubernetes service to connect with the database.
 You don't have to specify both of them.

 You can configure following fields in `spec.clientConfig` section:

 - **spec.clientConfig.url**

   `spec.clientConfig.url` gives the location of the database, in standard URL form (i.e. `[scheme://]host:port/[path]`).
-This is particularly useful when the target database is running outside of the Kubernetes cluster.
+This is particularly useful when the target database is running outside the Kubernetes cluster.
 If your database is running inside the cluster, use `spec.clientConfig.service` section instead.

 > Note that, attempting to use a user or basic auth (e.g. `user:password@host:port`) is not allowed.
 Stash will insert them automatically from the respective secret.
 Fragments ("#...") and query parameters ("?...") are not allowed either.